Ra-Ni/Chatbot/Queries.md

 }
 ```

-*Note*: If this query is empty, then the database needs to be populated with the labels:
+*Note*: If this query is empty, then the database needs to be populated with the labels first:
+You will need to have the sponging option on for "Retrieve all missing remote RDF data that might be useful."
 ```
 SELECT   ?link, ?predicate, ?object
 WHERE {